 Now, one thing that we all know to be true is that whether we are talking about the ideas of entrepreneurs or the ideas of innovators, people love to poke holes in anyone’s idea.
 And, when it is time to look for the fatal flaw of an idea, you have to harness this tendency of individuals, because you want to find the fatal flaw of an idea as early as possible.

-Continue reading the rest of this article on the American Express OPEN Forum.
+This article originally appeared on the American Express OPEN Forum.

 Pingback: Too much to do, too little gets done - My Flexible Pencil